 ● The first paper towels were sold under the name “Sani-Towel”

 ● The original paper towel dimensions were 13” x 8”

 It is almost unbelievable that the invention of one of the most-used kitchen items was created due to a product mishap.
 Had Arthur Scott not received a shipment of thick paper and remembered a teacher’s idea to give sick children paper to dry their hands with, where would we be?

-If you are in the Placerville, CA, area and need a portable toilet rental company, call Wilkinson Portables.
-We are the most trusted and experienced toilet rental company for any large or small event.
+Wilkinson Portables is a portable toilet rental company in Placerville, CA. We are the most trusted and experienced toilet rental company for any large or small event.